Learn Albanian

 How Long Does It Take To Learn Albanian?

-Albanian is a category III lanuguage, according to the FSI, which means that it will take the average learner at least 1100 hours to reach proficiency.
+According to the FSI, an average learner might take at least 1100 hours to reach proficiency in Albanian.

-Of course, you can always enroll in an Albanian language class or intensive courses to help you master the language quicker, but there’s nothing better than being surrounded by and learning from native speakers.
+Of course, you can always enroll in an Albanian language class or intensive courses to help you master the language quicker.
+Still, there’s nothing better than being surrounded by and learning from native speakers.

-If you can, traveling to Albania is the best way to learn the language, culture, and people.
-In a classroom, you can always revert to your native language if you get confused, but, in Albania, you’ll have to learn the dialects, the 19 vowels in Gheg, the 29 consonants in Tosk, and so much more.
+Traveling to Albania is the best way to learn the language, culture, and people.
+In a classroom, you can always revert to your native language if you get confused, but in Albania, you’ll have to learn the dialects, the 19 vowels in Gheg, the 29 consonants in Tosk, and so much more.